-The validity of the bonds will be passed upon for Israel by Arnold & Porter LLP, United States counsel to the State of Israel, and by the Legal Advisor to the Ministry of Finance of the State of Israel.
-As to all matters of Israeli law, Arnold & Porter LLP may rely on the opinion of the Legal Advisor to the Ministry of Finance.
+of Israel or the Bank of Israel.
+All other information herein and in the Registration Statement is included as a public official statement made on the authority of the Director General of the Ministry of Finance of Israel, in his official capacity.

+the Legal Advisor to the Ministry of Finance.
 All statements with respect to matters of Israeli law in this prospectus have been passed upon by the Legal Advisor to the Ministry of Finance and are made upon his authority.